pharmaverse/blog/README.md

 12. Develop your blog post and re-render as needed.
 13. Once complete, you can close the RStudio session, shut down the image, and push your update to the blog repo.

-Please note that there is no SSH capability in the image, so you can't push your update to the repo from the image directly.
-To push the update, you would have to do it from your local terminal.
+Please note that there is no SSH or git capability in the docker image, so you can't push your update to the repo from the image directly.
+To push the update, you would have to do it from your local RStudio or terminal.

 A Dockerfile is also provided in this repo if you want to build the image locally and add more functionalities.